 Will all our tea bags be plant-based now?

-The boxes above cover 94% of what we make, which is why they were first on the list.
-Once we get to smaller products, things get more fiddly – so tea bags we export, our speciality brews (Biscuit Brew, Toast & Jam Brew, Bedtime Brew) and some of our 480 packs will be switched later.
+The boxes above cover the majority of what we make, which is why they were first on the list.
+Once we get to smaller products, things get more fiddly, because they often involve their own separate machines, production line, materials and suppliers.
+So what we've learned switching all of our main Yorkshire Tea box lines (which have a lot in common) doesn't always apply - instead, each product presents its own unique challenge to switch over to plant-based.
+It means that tea bags we export, our speciality brews (Biscuit Brew, Toast & Jam Brew, Bedtime Brew) and some of our larger catering packs will be switched later.

 That’s not all we have to change.
 This is really just the start of a ton of stuff we’ve got to fix, like getting rid of the plastic wrap from our boxes, making our loose leaf packaging and catering-sized bags recyclable, and quite a lot of other tea (and coffee) packaging that our company, Taylors of Harrogate, makes.